Juba International Airport

 It is one of the two international airports in South Sudan, the other being Malakal Airport.
 Juba Airport handles international and local airlines, cargo air traffic and chartered commercial flights.
-It is also used by the South Sudanese military and by the United Nations UNMISS, UN Humanitarian Air Services UNHAS, World Food Program WFP, ICRC and many NGOs for relief flights for the country.
+It is also used by the South Sudanese military and by the United Nations agencies such as UNMISS, UNHAS and the World Food Programme, as well as the ICRC and many NGOs for relief flights for the country.

 History

-The first Juba airfield was cleared in 1929.
-The Shell Company constructed the first murram runway in 1931.
-In February 1931, Imperial Airways opened the first 2,670 miles of the weekly Croydon to Tanganyika Territory (now part of Tanzania) portion of the Cape to Cairo air-route, and established a mooring place near Rejaf to the south of Juba, for Imperial Airways’ Calcutta flying-boats, which carried passengers between Khartoum and Kisumu.
+The first airfield in Juba was cleared in 1929.
+The Shell Company constructed the first runway in 1931.
+It was surfaced with crushed laterite.
+In February 1931, Imperial Airways opened the first 2,670 miles of the weekly Croydon to Tanganyika Territory (now part of Tanzania) portion of the Cape to Cairo air-route, and established a mooring place near Rejaf to the south of Juba, for Imperial Airways' Calcutta flying-boats, which carried passengers between Khartoum and Kisumu.
 Labourers had been settling on the land that has since become the Juba airport's present location and, in 1934, when the Juba aerodrome was expanded and cleared, these residents were relocated.
 By 1976, the runway had been expanded to 2,400 by 45 meters and paved with asphalt.
 Access roads leading to the terminal buildings were unsurfaced and "almost impassable during the rainy season."
 The airport's "very old radio beacon" was located a short distance from the airport, which was also equipped with a weak VHF radio for pilot-to-ground communication.
 Field lighting was not present.

 In early February 1977, the airport was the site of an unsuccessful coup attempt, when ex-Anyanya forces attempted to take the airport.